 A red rose also reportedly featured on the regimental colours of Blackburn Hundred Higher Division Local Militia, and Trafford House and Hulme Local Militia.
 Notably however, in this era of the early nineteenth century, other militia units from Blackburn, Leyland and Oldham for example bore no rose on their insignia.
 Similarly the red rose makes no appearance on the arms of the county’s older or larger towns and cities, for example;

 Blackburn, Bury and Preston

 and Darwen, Salford and Rochdale

-y contrast, the arms of urban areas awarded in later years, regularly include roses, e.g.
+which contrast with the arms of urban areas awarded in later years, which regularly include roses, e.g.

 Chadderton, Lancaster and Chorley